 “This ground-breaking study followed two-thousand seasoned criminals attempting to retire while still expressing a wistful urge to pull off one last big job,” stated Dr. Perry Marudas, Head of the Department of Criminal Psychology.
 “Most were very willing to cooperate with our scientists; besides their efforts to reconnect with their estranged grandchildren or marry into legitimate families, they had very little going on.”

-The lengthy study found that over 70% of the subjects died while still holding on to a tip from a corrupt cop about a bank security loophole or a set of blueprints to a major casino they had procured through a contact at the planner’s office.
+The lengthy study found that over 70% of the subjects died while still holding on to a tip from a corrupt cop about a bank security loophole or a set of blueprints to a major casino they had procured through a contact at the city planner’s office.
 Prior to dying, many admitted they regularly assembled “fantasy heist teams” in their spare time, jotting down which old lock-picking pal they would pair well with which hot new surveillance expert.

 “Of the remaining 30%, half remain retired with no heist plans,” explained psychology PhD candidate Marissa Shuldberg.
 “Of course, not telling us about their heist plans could be part of their heist plans,” she mused, before jogging back to her lab to double-check she’d locked the door.